-The utility customer of the future has a personal relationship with their utility, which provides a dedicated "smart home platform" that they can access through their phone, laptop, tablet, or smart home speaker.
-The platform delivers a personalized, data-driven customer experience in real time, as well as services such as home energy management enabled by AI; transactions management; and other products and services in addition to electricity.
+The future looks bright GOING FORWARD, POWER and utility companies will likely see increased opportunities to create value based on data, insights, and services, in addition to moving electrons.
+The following three vignettes illustrate digitally enabled innovations that are coming into focus over the next few years from the perspective of the future utility customer, power company employee, and asset manager.
+Customer The utility customer of the future has a personal relationship with their utility, which provides a dedicated "smart home platform" that they can access through their phone, laptop, tablet, or smart home speaker.
+The platform delivers a personalized, datadriven customer experience in real time, as well as services such as home energy management enabled by AI; transactions management; and other products and services in addition to electricity.
 Figure 3 illustrates a sampling of customer services, products, and applications offered through the platform.
 Some are already available today but integrating them all on one platform, accessible through multiple channels, is a goal of many power companies.
 Figure 3 also indicates some of the digital technologies and other requirements necessary before these services can be offered, though the list is not comprehensive.

-The future utility customer
+Creating the utility of the future FIGURE 3 The future utility customer

 Note: DER: Distributed energy resources such as rooftop solar, storage batteries, and EV chargers; NWA: Non-wires alternatives; DSM: Demand side management; EE: Energy efficiency; DR: Demand response.
 Requirements listed are not comprehensive.
 Source: Deloitte analysis.